Skip to content

 Recent News

-Throughout 2021 and 2030, Dr. Chaerin Kim is invited to judge 120 times for 50 international competitions, in the U.S. (Hollywood, New York, Boston, Califonia, LA, Atlanta, Virginia, Indiana, South Carolina, Tennessee), UK, Canada, Australia, Italy (Rome, Sicily), Sweden, Switzerland, Finland, Austria, Greece, Serbia, Ukraine, Russia, Estonia, Japan, Romania, Hungary, Spain, and Germany!
+Throughout 2021 and 2030, Dr. Chaerin Kim is invited to judge 122 times for 52 international competitions, in the U.S. (Hollywood, New York, Boston, Califonia, LA, Atlanta, Virginia, Indiana, South Carolina, Tennessee), UK, Canada, Australia, Italy (Rome, Sicily), Sweden, Switzerland, Finland, Austria, Greece, Serbia, Ukraine, Russia, Estonia, India, Japan, Romania, Indonesia, Hungary, Spain, and Germany!

 Grammy Awards Voting Member in Los Angeles, US (2024-2034)